ndjurabe/SliderPuzzle/Documentation/record_journal.md

 -3.4 spent a good while (5+ hours) on more test, more simplification of the logic class.
 -got the pit report to cover over 80%! yay! :)
 -drawn something resembelling a sequence diagram.
 Those things always scared me and I am still not sure how to draw them ;__;
+-not sure how javadoc works (there is not run->generate javadoc button nor does the command line work on my computer) so added some javadoc type text manually...
 - feels like progress has been made :)